EkoLabs/monk/README.md

-A maintenance fork that keeps Monk and the latest `mongodb` driver.
+A maintenance fork that keeps Monk on the latest `mongodb` driver.

 <h1 align="center">Monk</h1>